Skip to content

 2. Opportunities Won

-Opportunities won tracks the total number of sales opportunities successfully converted into closed deals during a set time frame.
+Opportunities won tracks the total number of sales opportunities successfully converted into closed deals during a set sales period.

 Number of Closed Deals Won